 - Use your foam roller to roll your soleus and calf muscles.
 Tightness here can aggravate plantar fasciitis.

 - While I don’t have experience with a night splint, many runners have found them helpful.
 Experiment with what works for you.

 - Your body is healing itself, so help it out by eating a nutrient filled diet and getting a lot of sleep.

 This routine is far more aggressive than what the majority of runners do for an injury.
 It also rivals the recovery protocols of most physical therapists.
-It’s also more effective at getting you back on the road and running sooner.
+And it’s more effective at getting you back on the road and running sooner.

 Once you start running again, take care to limit your faster workouts during the first week.
 Your plantar fascia will first be able to handle running slowly – then it’ll be ready for more intensity.